drvinceknight/pfm/nbs/chapters/01-using-notebooks/main.md

 4. Code (which will only be displayed but not run);
 5. Hyperlinks

-The syntax is relatively straightfoward and the following is a good guide:
+The syntax is relatively straightforward and the following is a good guide:

 https://www.markdownguide.org/cheat-sheet/